Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/system-architecture/design.md

 **HomeViewContent.vue**
 This componenet contains the styling, text, and buttons visible in the HomeView.
 The component is used in the HomeView.vue file, which is the landing page of Scribbers.

+**SettingsOverlay.vue**
+This component is used in HomeView, and it encompasses a settings menu that contains a toggle for TTS, a TTS volume slider, and a background opacity slider.
+It also narrates settings changes with text to speech.

+**WaitingRoom.vue**
+This component is utilized in GameView.
+It functions as a dashboard to show the room code, joined players, player count, as well as start game and leave lobby buttons.
+It requires at least two joined players before the host can press Start Game.
+Once players join the game, they will be presented with this screen until the game starts.

 **GameRoom**